IBM/cpd-cli/docs/argocd/patching-5.3.0.md

     --argo_ns=$argoNS --repo_url=$helmRepoURL --app-name-suffix=$appSuffix
     ```

-14. Review and apply all "namespaced" applications.
+15. Review all "namespaced" applications.
+Things to check for each generated namespaced app:
+    - App names are not changed
+    - Storage classes are not changed
+    - Operator and instance namespaces are not changed in global
+    - Target ArgoCD project is not changed (if configured)

+16. Apply all namespaced applications (using `oc apply`)
-15. Sync all patched applications.
+17. Sync all patched applications.